y3do/cse15l-lab-report/Lab Report 1/lab-report-1-week-1.md

 - ![VSCode](vscode.png)

 ## Step 4: Remotely connecting
+- Before beginning this step, check to see if your OS is Windows.
+If not, you're fine.
+If you are on windows though, there is an extra step: [Install OpenSSH for Windows (not the client, not the server)](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).
-- PS: I wasn't able to get past this part, so I can't explain anything further.
-But simply put, on a terminal (either mac or visual studio) type in ```ssh cs15lfa22zz@ieng6.ucsd.edu``` and replace the ```zz``` with your specific student name for the course.
+- On the terminal in either visual studio or your native device, type in ```ssh cs15lfa22zz@ieng6.ucsd.edu``` and replace the ```zz``` with your specific student name for the course.
+- You can find your cse 15l-specific course username at [this link](https://sdacs.ucsd.edu/~icc/index.php) after typing in your UCSD account credentials.
 - Afterwards, the system will prompt you to agree to connect, since this connection is the first time.
 Type "yes" then type your password to the course-specific account.
 - ![terminal](terminal.png)

-I am currently stuck on the authentication process of logging into the remote server.
+- Afterwards, the system will prompt you to verify the authenticity of the host.
+Type yes, give your password, and you should get a message that starts with "Now on remote server."
+Congratulations!
+You've entered the remote server on one of the UCSD computers in the CSE basement.

-## Step 5:
+## Step 5: Running some commands
+- You can test out some commands on the remote server.
+Try testing out commands like ls,